 What is mental illness?

 Mental illnesses are psychological and behavioral patterns that are associated with emotional suffering or disability (i.e. impaired functioning), loss of freedom (i.e. incarceration from criminal offenses), and increased mortality.
-These conditions are considered to arise from a biological, behavioral, or psychological dysfunction within the individual.
+These conditions are considered to arise from a biological, behavioral, or psychological dysfunction within an individual.

 What is stigma?